Dave-team/Knowledge-base/Priorities.md

 Relax.
 Be optimistic.
 Be present.
 Have faith in ability to just figure things out.

 Pick up good habits from the knowledge base and make these my own.
 This is not about doing it all at once, pick a few to actively work on for the next weeks/months.
 - Affirm these habits and visualize implementing them in detail on a daily basis, both in relaxing and in stressful times.
 Visualize being the person of your design and how that person acts in challenging situations.
 Then practice that (fake confidence if needed) until it becomes natural.
 - Force regular mindful breaks.
 When relaxed to change the structure of the brain.
 When overwhelmed to ground myself, avoid spiralling and to take better next actions.
-- Reflect on my performance against the habits / philosophy regularly and adjust where necessary
+- Reflect on my performance against the habits / philosophy regularly and adjust where necessary.
+How did I behave?
+Why?
+What can be done better?
+What lessons can I learn from this?
+Potentially journal about this.

 ## General Reminders
+- **Remember the insignifance of it all** Life is random.
+I am where I am because of decisions I made and because of decisions made upon me.
+All we are doing is riding a wave - we're not actually that much in control so why try to gain that control?
 - **Choose happiness** The main overarching goal is happiness and the biggest win in this is having a consistent calm mind.
 Happiness is a choice - we can choose to dance, smile and remember that the world is an amazing place.
 Be the person who is happy and grateful regardless of anything else.
 If we're too caught up we stop seeing the positive and life just passes by.
 When life flashes by, make sure its worth watching - “how was the trip, man?”
 - **Mememto mori** Be much more aware of the insignificance of it all - we are here a small amount of time.
 Then we’re gone.
 Something can happen any moment that changes absolutely everything.
 Then what?
 Enjoy the time we have on this small world.
 The moment is all we have
 - **Trust yourself** Have confidence and faith in yourself that you can handle things.
 Trust our creative mechanism to perform good.
 You did it before.